Change your coverage

 |Employee's or dependent’s current health plan becomes unavailable because the employee or dependent is no longer eligible for a health savings account (HSA).||No||No||Yes||No||No|

-1Subscriber may add only the new spouse, registered domestic partner, or child(ren) of the spouse or partner.
+1Subscriber may add only the new spouse, state-registered domestic partner, or child(ren) of the spouse or partner.
 Existing dependents may not be added.

-2Subscriber may only remove a dependent from PEBB coverage if the dependent enrolls in the new spouse’s or registered domestic partner’s plan.
+2Subscriber may only remove a dependent from PEBB coverage if the dependent enrolls in the new spouse’s or state-registered domestic partner’s plan.

-For more details, see PEBB Program Policy 45-2A and refer to Washington Administrative Code (WAC):
+For more details about the changes you can make during these events, see PEBB Program Policy Addendum 45-2A and refer to the following Washington Administrative Code (WAC) sections:

-- When may an employee enroll in or change his or her election under the premium payment plan, Medical Flexible Spending Arrangement (FSA) or Dependent Care Assistance Program (DCAP)?
+- WAC 182-08-199: When may an employee enroll in or revoke an election and make a new election under the premium payment plan, Medical Flexible Spending Arrangement (FSA) or Dependent Care Assistance Program (DCAP)?

-- When may an employee waive enrollment in PEBB medical, and when may they enroll in PEBB medical after waiving enrollment?
+- WAC 182-12-128: When may an employee waive enrollment in PEBB medical, and when may they enroll in PEBB medical after waiving enrollment?

-From November 1–30 each year, you can make changes to your PEBB account that will take effect January 1 of the following year.
+From November 1 through 30 each year, you can make changes to your PEBB account that will take effect January 1 of the following year.